 Fields Description List Mine The BBS command that that produces the list of messages addressed to you (your call sign or tactical call sign).
-Default: LM List Bulletin The BBS command that produces the list of bulletins present on the BBS.
+Default: LM List Bulletin The DDC command that are dues the list of hulleting List Bulletin The BBS command that produces the list of bulletins present on the BBS.
 Default: LB List NTS The BBS command that that produces the list of NTS messages present on the BBS.
-Default: LT List Filtered The BBS command that will produce the list of messages that match the Filter Masks defined on the Send/Receive Settings menu.
-Default: L> NOTE for JNOS: For JNOS users, if this field is set to "L" only, then only new messages to be listed.
+Default: LT List Filtered The BBS command that will produce the list of messages List i illereu that match the Filter Masks defined on the Send/Receive Settings menu.
+Default: L> NOTE for JNOS : For JNOS users, if this field is set to "L" only, then only new messages to be listed.
 Read Message The BBS command that retrieves and displays a specific message on the BBS.
 NOTE: Do not replace this with the RM (Read Mine) command.
 Outpost uses the R ### command to explicitly read and handle one message at a time.
-Default: R Delete The BBS command that deletes a message on the BBS.
-Message Default : K Bye/Log off The BBS command that logs you off of the BBS. , , Default: B
+Default : R Dalata TI DDG 14 (11) Delete Message The BBS command that deletes a message on the BBS.
+Moodage Default : K Bye/Log off The BBS command that logs you off of the BBS.
+Default: B